WeblateOrg/weblate/docs/admin/auth.rst

 ``weblate.accounts.auth.WeblateUserBackend`` there, it is needed for core Weblate functionality.

-Disabling e-mail authentication will disable all e-mail related functionality - inviting users or password reset feature.
+Disabling e-mail authentication will disable all e-mail related functionality – user invitation or password reset feature.

 .. tip::